badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

     deactivate Pharo
 {% endmermaid %}

-When a `.st` file is opened VSCode launch that vscode-pharo extension, that, in turn, start the server by executing the following piece of code.
+When a `.st` file is opened VSCode launch that vscode-pharo extension, which, in turn, starts the server by executing the following piece of code.

 ```st
 | server |